nyginger/quandlchart/README.md

 Website to retrieve data and visualize it through Chart.JS.

 Python webserver powered by django framework.
-Client webpage is mainly designed by javascript.
+Client webpage is mainly designed by bulma css and javascript.
+Originally designed to provide advanced data analytics for financial and economic data through pandas and scipy.
+Still under construction to develop more analytical charting.

 <br>